 Good Bite?
 Or just totally bites?

-Good bite!
+A: Good bite!
 Recommend!
 I bet there is a burrito or sandwich version of the chicken I got- and I think it might just have to come on a lunch date to the park with me sometime soon.
 Pina Colada Bang- you're not invited.

 C: A good bite!
 Best Lomo Saltado I've ever had & that's saying a lot.
 Check it out for yourself.
 Just do like Alissa says & get it to go.
 Unless you don't mind the zero-atmosphere atmosphere of the dining room.